-1.5 What are Annual Catch Limits (ACLs) and Accountability Measures (AMs) and Why are they Required?
+1.5 What are Annual Catch Limits and Accountability Measures and Why are they Required?

-A reauthorization of the Magnuson-Stevens Act in 2007 required implementation of new tools to end and prevent overfishing to achieve the optimum yield from a fishery.
+A reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) in 2007 required implementation of new tools to end and prevent overfishing to achieve the OY from a fishery.
 The tools are ACLs and AMs.
 An ACL is the level of annual catch of a stock that, if met or exceeded, triggers some corrective action.
 The AMs are the corrective action, and they are management controls to prevent ACLs from being exceeded and to correct overages of ACLs if they occur.
 Two examples of AMs include an in-season closure if catch is projected to reach the ACL and reducing the ACL by an overage that occurred the previous fishing year.
-Amendment 37 includes alternatives that would revise the current ACLs and AMs for hogfish
+Amendment 37 includes alternatives that would revise the current ACLs and AMs for hogfish.

-1.6 How Does the Council Determine the Annual Catch Limits?
+1.6 How Does the South Atlantic Council Determine the Annual Catch Limits?

 ACLs are derived from the overfishing limit (OFL) and the ABC (Figure 1.6.1).
-The Council's Scientific and Statistical Committee (SSC) determines the OFL from the stock assessment and the ABC (based on the Council/SSC's ABC control rule), and recommends those to the Council.
+The South Atlantic Council's SSC determines the OFL from the stock assessment and the ABC (based on the South Atlantic Council/SSC's ABC control rule), and recommends those to the South Atlantic Council.
 The OFL is an estimate of the catch level above which overfishing is occurring.
-The ABC is defined as the level of a stock or stock complex's annual catch that accounts for the scientific uncertainty in the estimate of OFL and any other scientific uncertainty.
+The ABC is defined as the level of a stock or stock complex's